While real-world numbers may differ, it’s clear birds take a heavy toll on solar efficiency.

 Chemical repellents can be a good option for deterring birds from solar panels, but they must be applied regularly and can harm birds.

-Audio and visual deterrents can be effective in some cases but may not be as effective as physical barriers or chemical repellents.
+Audio and visual deterrents can sometimes be effective but may not be as effective as physical barriers or chemical repellents.

-Habitat modification is a long-term approach that can be effective in reducing the number of birds that are attracted to solar panels.
+Habitat modification is a long-term approach that can effectively reduce the number of birds attracted to solar panels.

 How to Properly Install Bird Deterrents on Solar Panels